noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

   - https://dzone.com/articles/executor-and-execution-context-objects-in-scala-1
   - https://alvinalexander.com/scala/how-to-create-java-thread-runnable-in-scala/
   - find Promise in the scala docs
-  - find sealed traits in the scala docs
   - todo: need to do a better job at categorizing operators, especially the mutable vs immutable ones
-  - extending, using `poop extends blah1, blah2` vs `poop extends blah1 with blah2`
   - in general look through all the coursera assignments for each week, there are bunches of stuff in there that wasnt explained in the course and could be a good starting point for grepping the docs

 ## links